juellez/forager/README.md

 FORAGER
 =======

-inspired by UrbanEdibles.org - the next course
+Inspired by UrbanEdibles.org - the next course

 ### Resources & Research
 A quick roundup of related datasets, communities, resources, etc.